- Search The Registry

 - My Account

 *Black history and American abortion are affirmed on this date in 1500.
 African women endured many crimes against humanity as part of the Middle Passage.

-White rape from enslavers, and forced childbearing to supply labor for the slave base agrarian culture of the 13 colonies, Antebellum South, and more.
+White rape from enslavers and forced childbearing to supply labor for the slave base agrarian culture of the 13 colonies, Antebellum South, and more.
 Beginning in the 17th century, abortion and infanticide were often used.
 Abortion among Black women in America was not a result of tools of domination.
 Moreover, it was a tool of resistance and a product of African knowledge.
-For defiance and survival, some women used alum water, whereas others in urban areas relied on a concoction of petroleum jelly and quinine and others.
+Some women used alum water for defiance and survival, whereas others in urban areas relied on a concoction of petroleum jelly and quinine.

 Another significant reason for Black women to fight for reproductive rights has been the constant assault from the American white philosophy that demeans the Black race and women.
 This tactic evolved from biological determinism in the late 1800s.
 They used pseudo-scientific theories to suppress African people and promote white racial superiority.
 White men like Eugenicist Granville Hall and Walter Plecker were responsible for a rationale that instilled racial segregation for control.
 In 1924 the Racial Integrity Act was passed in Virginia.
 This added to the history is the episodes of forced racial control directed at Black women.

-Abortion rates for all women have been declining in the United States for a quarter of a century, from a high of 29.3 per 1,000 women aged 15–44 in 1981 to a historic low (post-Roe v.
+Abortion rates for all women have been declining in the United States for a quarter of a century, from 29.3 per 1,000 women aged 15–44 in 1981 to a historic low (post-Roe v.
 Wade) of 19.4 in 2005.
 The number of abortions has been falling, too, dropping to 1.2 million in 2005.
 White women obtain about one-third of all abortions, and Black women obtain 37%.
-Latinas comprise a smaller proportion of the women who have abortions, and the rest are obtained by Asians, Pacific Islanders, Native Americans, and women of mixed race.
+Latinas comprise a smaller proportion of the women who have abortions, and Asians, Pacific Islanders, Native Americans, and women of mixed race obtain the rest.